kquinsland/hidrate-spark-qi-charging/README.md

 - [ ] Thread the DC wires through the bottom of the sensor puck and align the 'anchor' component with the bottom of the sensor puck.
     > **Note**
-    > Notice how the PCB is flush with the 'anchor' component
+    > Notice how the PCB is flush with the 'anchor' component.
+Use isopropyl alcohol to undo the hotglue if you need to re-attempt this.

     ![pcb properly secured to anchor](./photos/assembly/assy08_plate-to-puck-test-fit.jpg)

-- [ ] remove the protective plastic film from the graphite backing pad and then affix to the bottom of the 'anchor' component.
-Use the three small rectangle features to help you align the pad
+- [ ] Remove the protective plastic film from the graphite backing pad and then affix to the bottom of the 'anchor' component.
+Use the three small rectangle shaped features to help you align the pad.
+The edge of the graphite pad should just barely touch the three interior facing edges of the alignment features. **Warning:** If the graphite pad is more than a little mis-aligned, the 'bottom' component may not screw into the 'anchor' component entirely.
+This _will_ make the rest of process much harder to pull off.
-  - [ ] TODO: get a photo of this; edit it to explicitly call out the 3 alignment features

 - [ ] **Carefully** insert the Qi coil into the bottom component.
 Make sure the wires leave through the small channel.
 If you're careful, you probably won't need any hotglue to hold the coil in.
 If you do use hotglue make sure it is spread as thinly as possible; there is _no_ room in this design for the coil to not be flat!
 Combine the two parts and screw together.
 ![prepare to sandwich the coil and graphite](./photos/assembly/assy09_coil-graphite-ready.jpg)